 Our research shows that proposals with less than 5 pages are 31% more likely to win.

-A lot of proposals start out great but go on for too long.
+A lot of sales proposals start out great but go on for too long.
 Knowing what to leave out is just as important as knowing what to include.

 Following a proven structure will help you make your strongest points without carrying on too long.

 Tip: Many clients will read proposals out of order or flip back and forth between sections.
 So every element should be carefully structured to persuade.
 Take a look at the proposal examples on this page for a good guide on length.

 Proposals with upsells generate 32% more revenue.